-Meghan Markle Baby Birth ‘Imminent’ As Ambulance Seen Parked Outside Frogmore Cottage
+Meghan Markle Baby Birth Reportedly ‘Imminent’ As Ambulance Seen Parked Outside Frogmore Cottage

 Today marks the 70th anniversary of the modern Commonwealth – a family of 53 countries working together to promote democracy, protect human rights, regenerate the environment, and focus not on what makes us different – but rather what we have in ‘common.’
 What unites us versus what divides us.
 Representing nearly one third of the world’s population, 60% of whom are under the age of 30, the Commonwealth also serves as a champion for youth empowerment, which is a key focus of The Duke and Duchess of Sussex.
 Her Majesty The Queen serves as patron of the @queenscomtrust, which Their Royal Highnesses proudly serve as President and Vice-President of.
 The Duke is also Commonwealth Youth Ambassador.
 Through The Duke and Duchess’ Commonwealth travels, they have worked with and supported young leaders on mobilizing youth engagement, and working towards a more unified future that spearheads progress, sustainability, optimism, and taking action.
 With that said, Mozambique, a member state of the Commonwealth, is currently enduring Cyclone Kenneth, the most destructive natural disaster the northern coast has ever experienced.
 On the heels of Cyclone Idai (where over 1000 people lost their lives) this cyclone will leave the people of Mozambique victim to catastrophic flooding, food insecurity, displacement, and obliteration of their homes and villages.
 If you’d like to help, please visit DEC.org.uk Photo credit: Chris Jackson & Samir Hussein

-Express also reported that Markle allegedly has her own medical team, lead by women, to assist with the birth instead of a group of doctors on call that is favored by the queen.
-Instead, several British tabloids, including Express, have suggested that Markle will try to have a natural birth with her mother, yoga instructor Doria Ragland by her side, who has allegedly already flown to her daughter’s aid and has set up her room at the couple’s new home.
+Express also reported that Markle allegedly has her own medical team, led by women, to assist with the birth, instead of a group of doctors on call that is favored by the queen.
+Instead, several British tabloids, including The Express, have suggested that Markle will try to have a natural birth with her mother, yoga instructor Doria Ragland by her side, who has reportedly flown to her daughter’s aid and has set up her room at the couple’s new home.

-Ragland will allegedly be staying with the couple for an undisclosed amount of time while they adjust to being new parents.
+Ragland will reportedly be staying with the couple for an undisclosed amount of time while they adjust to being new parents.

 View this post on Instagram